HarshitKaushik/my-dev-log/README.md

 - Serializers allow complex data such as querysets and model instances to be converted to native Python datatypes that can then be easily rendered into JSON, XML or other content types.
 Serializers also provide deserialization, allowing parsed data to be converted back into complex types, after first validating the incoming data.
 - You need to call ```is_valid``` during deserialization process before writing data to DB. ```is_valid``` perform validation of input data and confirm that this data contain all required fields and all fields have correct types.
 If validation process succeded ```is_valid``` set ```validated_data``` dictionary which is used for creating or updating data in DB.
 Otherwise, serializer's property errors will contain information about errors in input data, and you can send this information as HTTP response in your view.
 - If the model field has ```blank=True```, then ```required``` is set to ```False``` on the form field.
 Otherwise, ```required=True```.
+- Why are blank and null distinct options for a django model?
+They have two entirely different meanings. ```blank```: determines whether the field should be validated as required or not in forms.
+False means the form will generate an error if not provided, while True means empty values are allowed. ```null```: determines whether the field should be set as ```NULL``` or ```NOT NULL``` at the DB level.
+This has nothing to do with form validation.
 - Sometimes even ```Manager.raw()``` isn’t quite enough: you might need to perform queries that don’t map cleanly to models, or directly execute UPDATE, INSERT, or DELETE queries.
 - ```RunScript``` -  The runscript command lets you run an arbitrary set of python commands within the Django context.
 This file must implement a run() function.
 This is what gets called when you run the script.
 You can import any models or other parts of your django project to use in these scripts.
 ```bash